-Pet wearables are set to big business and there's an increasing number of companies crafting wearable gadgets just for animals.
-Trackers can monitor their health – looking for tell-tale changes in behaviour that point to illness, and keep tabs on their location if they go walkabout.
+Pet wearables are routinely forecast as big business, with an increasing number of companies crafting wearable gadgets just for animals.
+Trackers can also crucially monitor their health, looking for tell-tale changes in behaviour that point to illness, and keep tabs on their location if they go walkabout.

 Essential reading: Best fitness trackers (for humans)

-We've rounded up some of the best pet wearables, complete with handsome four-legged models to show them off.
+We've rounded up some of the best pet wearables for cats and dogs below - whether they're focused on tracking location or health - complete with handsome four-legged models to show them off.

 The battery recharges in one hour and lasts around 10 days.
 However, on top of the price tag you'll need to pay between $6.95 and $9.95 per month for a data subscription.

 There's a sound that can be used to help train your dog however you want, and the collar also has a built-in LED light for walks at night.
-Also, it just looks good.
-It can pair with any collar, or slot into Link's leather collar.
+Also, it just looks good, which can't be said for all options out there.
+It can pair with any collar, or slot into Link's own leather collar.
 There is a subscription plan that ranges from $6.95 to $9.95, depending on how long you sign up for.

 Essentially a Fitbit for dogs, UK-based PitPatPet boasts an entire year of battery life for keeping tabs on your dog's movement 24/7.
 As well as making sure that your dog is getting enough exercise, and check you're getting your money's worth from that expensive dog walker, PitPatPet will warn you of any changes in your dog's active behaviour, which can be an indicator that they're feeling under the weather.
 Importantly, PitPatPet is fully waterproof and compatible with both iOS and Android phones.